stealthbomber10/stealthbomber10.github.io/_posts/2017-09-09-personal-site-guide.md

 Now if you go back to Cloudflare and click `Recheck Nameservers` under Overview, it should eventually give you a green light with a Status that says `Active` (though it might take some time).

-Now we flip some magic switches that'll speed up our website and make it more secure.
+Now to flip some magic switches that'll speed up our website and make it more secure.
 Go back to your Cloudflare account and navigate to the `Crypto` page under your domain.
 Set SSL to `Full`.
 Set both `Always use HTTPS` and `Automatic HTTPS Rewrites` to `On`.
 Next go to the `Speed` tab and check off `Javascript`, `CSS`, and `HTML` next to `Auto Minify`.
 Finally, go to `Page Rules`.
 You get three free page rules, so enable the following rules: (1) `Always Use HTTPS` for your http domain (like http://trentandraka.me, (2) `Forwarding URL` for the `www` version of your domain (like from https://www.trentandraka.me to https://trentandraka.me) with `Permanent Redirect` enabled, and (3) `Cache Level` for your domain (like https://trentandraka.me/) with `Cache Everything`.
 For reference, these are the page rules for this site:
 ![My rule1]({{ site.url }}/assets/rule1.png)
 ![My rule2]({{ site.url }}/assets/rule2.png)
 ![My rule3]({{ site.url }}/assets/rule3.png)
 ![My rules]({{ site.url }}/assets/rules.png)

-So what did all that do?
-Essentially, it enabled a bunch of settings that use the power of Cloudflare's servers to speed up the site and make it more secure.
+What we just did, essentially, is enable a bunch of settings that use the power of Cloudflare's servers to speed up the site and make it more secure.
 The secure part comes from using `HTTPS` instead of `HTTP`.
 It's always good for a site to have the former over the latter, since it's safer for users and gives the site a higher page-rank in search engines.
 The changes won't take effect immediately, however; you might have to wait a bit.

-Disclaimer: the site still shouldn't be used for handling sensitive data, as the free Cloudflare services don't provide full end-to-end encryption, and Github [explicitly says](https://help.github.com/articles/what-is-github-pages/) "GitHub Pages sites shouldn't be used for sensitive transactions like sending passwords or credit numbers."
+**Disclaimer**: the site still shouldn't be used for handling any sort of sensitive data; Cloudflare doesn't include end-to-end encryption with its free services, and Github [explicitly says](https://help.github.com/articles/what-is-github-pages/) "GitHub Pages sites shouldn't be used for sensitive transactions like sending passwords or credit numbers."
 For our purposes, however, this level of security is perfectly fine, so get over it Snowden.
 Most students just keep the custom domain completely unsecured with plain `HTTP`.
+You'll be a diamond in the rough.

 ### Final Steps